 Need an egg-free latke recipe?
-This simple and easy homemade vegan latke recipe uses an egg replacer to make traditional potato pancakes, or latkes, with onion, flour, and very little else, making it a simple and easy basic recipe which you can personalize and add to if you'd like.
-Or, if you like a more flavorful vegan latke, try adding in some fresh herbs, such as parsley, thyme or a bit of fresh sage.
-Some people also like to add some carrots to their latkes for a bit of color if nothing else.
-Latkes are great for breakfast, brunch, and especially for a vegetarian brinner!
+This simple and easy homemade vegan latke recipe uses an egg replacer to make traditional potato pancakes—or latkes—with onion, flour, and very little else.
+It's a simple, basic recipe that you can personalize; if you'd like more flavor, try adding in some fresh herbs, such as parsley, thyme or a bit of fresh sage.
+Some people also like to add some carrots to their latkes for a bit of color.
+Latkes are great for breakfast, brunch, and especially for a vegetarian breakfast-for-dinner.

-Next, add into the bowl the minced onion (you can also use your food processor for this task), the prepared egg replacer, salt, black pepper, flour and baking powder, and stir to combine well.
+Add the minced onion, prepared egg replacer, salt, black pepper, flour, and baking powder, and stir to combine well.

-Heat a few tablespoons of oil in a large frying pan, and, once heated, drop a bit of the potato mixture onto the pan in small amounts (about 2-3 tablespoons), gently flattening to form pancakes.
+Heat a few tablespoons of oil in a large frying pan, and, once heated, drop a bit of the potato mixture onto the pan in small amounts (about 2 to 3 tablespoons), gently flattening to form pancakes.

-Cook your vegan latkes for about 3-4 minutes on one side, until golden brown, then flip and cook for another 3-4 minutes on the other side until done, and adding more oil as needed.
+Cook your vegan latkes for about 3 to 4 minutes on one side, until golden brown, then flip and cook for another 3 to 4 minutes on the other side until done, adding more oil as needed.

 Serve your homemade vegan latkes with applesauce and enjoy!

-For a truly gourmet vegan latke, try cooking your latkes in a truffle-infused oil.
-It is absolute heaven!
+- For a truly gourmet vegan latke, try cooking your latkes in a truffle-infused oil.